Last Updated on December 12, 2025 by SampleBoard

 Upper floors with vertical cladding and different materials below help reduce the building’s perceived bulk.
 This makes the structure appear less dominant and more proportionate to its surroundings.

-These shadows highlight textures and make spaces look larger and taller.
-"Grazing," as this technique is known, brings out the beauty of vertical lines while creating depth and dimension.
+These shadows highlight textures, making spaces appear larger and taller.
+“Grazing,” as this technique is known, brings out the beauty of vertical lines while creating depth and dimension.

 To make this work:

-Light and shadow together dramatise the vertical cladding's appearance.
-This creates an illusion of added height that turns ordinary facades into architectural showcases.
+Light and shadow together dramatize the vertical cladding’s appearance.
+This creates an illusion of added height, transforming ordinary facades into architectural showcases.

-Ground examples show how vertical cladding turns ordinary structures into visually taller, impressive spaces.
+Ground-level examples demonstrate how vertical cladding transforms ordinary structures into visually taller, more impressive spaces.

-Case studies show the versatility and height-boosting abilities of vertical timber cladding in different architectural settings.
+Case studies demonstrate the versatility and height-boosting capabilities of vertical timber cladding in various architectural settings.

 A modest Edwardian home in suburban Melbourne went through a striking transformation with vertical cladding.